-Jean Chrétien, in a statement given in the House of Commons in 1973, announced that the government was committed to begin negotiating two broad categories of claims: "comprehensive" claims and "specific" claims.
+The Canadian Constitution provides that Indians and the lands set aside for them fall under federal jurisdiction.
+Having such jurisdiction, the then-Minister of Indian Affairs Jean Chrétien, in a statement given in the House of Commons in 1973, announced that the government was committed to begin negotiating two broad categories of claims: "comprehensive" claims and "specific" claims.

-Comprehensive claims are those claims based on existing aboriginal title (title which has never been surrendered or extinguished), as in the current tripartite negotiations, begun in 1979, with the Innu and Attikamekw First Nations (in northeastern and northwestern Quebec, respectively).
-The government's comprehensive claims policy was laid out in a document entitled "In All Fairness" published in 1981.
+Comprehensive claims are those claims based on existing aboriginal title (title which has never been surrendered or extinguished), as in the current tripartite negotiations, begun in 1979, with the Innu and Attikamekw First Nations (in north-eastern and north-western Quebec, respectively).
+The government's comprehensive claims policy was detailed in a document published in 1981 entitled "In All Fairness".3

-Specific claims, on the other hand, arise out of the non-fulfillment of a lawful obligation as a result of certain circumstances set out in the Specific Claims Policy, "Outstanding Business", published in 1982.
-We are referring here to disputes that, in most cases, have been outstanding for several decades.
-Failure to resolve these disputes is no doubt largely due to a provision included in the Indian Act between 1927 and 1951, prohibiting First Nations from hiring lawyers to bring proceedings to assert their rights, without the prior written authorization of the federal government.
+Specific claims, on the other hand, arise out of the non-fulfillment of a lawful obligation in certain circumstances set out in the specific claims policy, "Outstanding Business",4 published in 1982.
+We're referring here to disputes that in most cases have been outstanding for several decades.
+Failure to resolve these disputes is no doubt largely due to a provision included in the Indian Act5 between 1927 and 1951, prohibiting First Nations from hiring lawyers to bring proceedings to assert their rights, without the prior written authorization of the federal government.
 Anyone seeking or receiving fees in violation of this provision was subject to a maximum fine of \$200 or a maximum jail term of 2 months.